nt246/NTRES-6100-data-science/analysis/lesson14-for-loops-part2.md

 <br>
 <br>

-We'll first finish where we left off in lesson 14 and work through the rest of that lesson.
+We'll first finish where we left off last time and work through the rest of that lesson.
 Then we'll look at some other ways to write for loops by working through [these Data Carpentry's notes](https://datacarpentry.org/semester-biology/materials/for-loops-R/).

 We can also apply this to the `gapminder` data.